Sakhro/functional-programing-notes/README.md

 ## Setoit

 > A setoid is any type with a notion of equivalence.
-You already use plenty of setoids (integers, booleans, strings) almost every time you use the == operator, so this shouldn’t be too tricky.
+We use plenty of setoids (integers, booleans, strings) almost every time you use the == operator, so this shouldn’t be too tricky.

 Based on Fantasy Land-compliant it must have a prototype method called `equals`: